 4.20.
-In addition to the above contributions, development will be liable to pay CIL as and when CIL is adopted in the Borough, to fund Borough wide place-making infrastructure as discussed in Chapter 3.
+In addition to the above contributions, development will be liable to pay CIL as per the adopted Charging Schedule to fund Borough wide place-making infrastructure as discussed in Chapter 3.

 5. Considerations in drafting a Section 106 Agreement Framework